Benzodiazepines, when to prescribe

 Telephone: 7087 1742.

-Provides general practitioners and other health professionals, who are seeking advice in managing drug and/or alcohol affected patients, with direct telephone access to a specialist drug and alcohol medical officer.
+Provides general practitioners and other health professionals, who are seeking advice in managing drug and/or alcohol affected patients, with direct telephone access to an addiction medicine specialist medical practitioner.
 24-hour service.